-I’m a third-year Robotics Ph.D.
-Student at the Colorado School of Mines and work at the MIRRORLab with Tom Williams as my advisor.
-I graduated magna cum laude from Franklin & Marshall College in 2021 with a double major in Computer Science and Mathematics.
+I’m a fourth-year Robotics Ph.D.
+Student at the Colorado School of Mines (CSM) and work at the MIRRORLab with Tom Williams as my advisor.
+I obtained a Masters of Science in Robotics from CSM in 2024 and obtained a Bachelor of Arts in Computer Science and another in Mathematics from Franklin & Marshall College in 2021 (magna cum laude).

 My research focuses on the implementation and evaluation of cognitive models of working memory applied to cognitive architectures for language-capable robots.
 The way in which working memory information is organized and updated influences important natural language processes, such as referring expression generation.
 Through a cognitive architectural approach, my research goal is to borrow inspiration from cognitive psychology working memory theories to enable robotic natural language that is human-like, accurate, natural, easy to understand, and computationally inexpensive.